cdktf/cdktf-provider-google/docs/accessContextManagerServicePerimeterIngressPolicy.java.md

 - *Type:* java.util.List<java.lang.String>

-A list of identities that are allowed access through this ingress policy.
+A list of identities that are allowed access through this 'IngressPolicy'.

-Should be in the format of email address.
-The email address should represent individual user or service account only.
+Should be in the format of an email address.
+The email address should represent an individual user, service account, or Google group.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.20.0/docs/resources/access_context_manager_service_perimeter_ingress_policy#identities AccessContextManagerServicePerimeterIngressPolicy#identities}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.21.0/docs/resources/access_context_manager_service_perimeter_ingress_policy#identities AccessContextManagerServicePerimeterIngressPolicy#identities}

 ---